-The bank is not subject to the EU risk retention rules and, other than as set forth in the underwriting agreement (as summarized in the previous paragraph), the bank does not undertake to take any further action to comply (or to enable affected investors to comply) with the EU risk retention rules, including the delivery of any information beyond that contained in or provided with the monthly certificateholders' statements.
-Accordingly, none of the bank, Capital One Funding, LLC, the Capital One Master Trust, the Capital One Multi-asset Execution Trust, the master trust trustee, the owner trustee, the indenture trustee, any of the underwriters, or any of their respective affiliates, makes any representation or agreement that it is undertaking or will have undertaken to ensure that it will comply with the requirements and criteria set out in the EU risk retention rules.
-Failure by affected investors to comply with one or more of the requirements set out in the EU risk retention rules may result in the imposition of a penalty regulatory capital charge through additional risk weights levied in respect of the notes acquired by applicable noteholders that are subject to the EU risk retention rules, or in the imposition of other regulatory sanctions.
-Prospective noteholders are responsible for analyzing their own regulatory position and are advised to consult with their own advisors regarding the suitability of the notes for investment and compliance with the applicable EU risk retention rules.
+None of Capital One Bank (USA), National Association, Capital One Funding, LLC, the Capital One Master Trust, the Capital One Multi-asset Execution Trust, the Master Trust Trustee, the Owner Trustee, the Indenture Trustee or any affiliate makes any representation or agreement that it is undertaking or will have undertaken to ensure that it will comply with the requirements and criteria set out in the EU Retention Rules.
+As a result, any EEA-regulated entity required to comply with the EU Retention Rules that is seeking to invest in the Class A(2016-7) notes (either on the closing date or thereafter) will generally be unable to satisfy the requirements of the EU Retention Rules in respect of such investment.
+Failure to comply with one or more of the requirements set out in the EU Retention Rules may result in the imposition of a penalty regulatory capital charge through additional risk weights levied in respect of the Class A(2016-7) notes acquired by applicable noteholders that are subject to the EU Retention Rules.
+Prospective noteholders are responsible for analyzing their own regulatory position and are advised to consult with their own advisors regarding the suitability of the Class A(2016-7) notes for investment and compliance with the applicable EU Retention Rules.